The Reality Of Living In Quarantine With A Binge Eating Disorder

 In the following short film, Greer explores what it’s like being in recovery while in quarantine.

-According to the National Eating Disorders, BED is a severe, life-threatening, and treatable eating disorder characterised by recurrent episodes of eating large quantities of food, often very quickly and to the point of discomfort.
+According to the National Eating Disorders, BED is a severe, life-threatening, and treatable eating disorder characterized by recurrent episodes of eating large quantities of food, often very quickly and to the point of discomfort.
 Some symptoms are feeling a loss of control during the binge; experiencing shame, distress, or guilt afterwards; and regularly using unhealthy compensatory measures to counter the binge-eating.
-Not only is BED the most common eating disorder in the United States, but it's also more prevalent in African American, Native American, and Hispanic communities.
+BED impacts about 2% of the Canadian population with women more likely to be affected.

 Advertisement